DABodr/Webserver-Station-Memory-Plugin-MOD-by-istvn-CMZ/README.md

 ![Memory Plugin Image](https://github.com/user-attachments/assets/5c29ae3c-2a8b-4c7b-9d32-ba5a457597a0)

 ## Installation:
+The plugin is compatible with older webserver versions.
+Before using it, please modify the stations in the 📁StationMemory/Station-Memory.js!
-Just copy the StationMemory folder and station-memory.js to your plugns folder, restart the webserver, turn on the plugin in the webserver settings, and enjoy! :)
+Just copy the StationMemory folder and station-memory.js to your plugins folder, restart the webserver, turn on the plugin in the webserver settings, and enjoy! :)

 ## New version:
 ### v1.3